2025 Genesis Electrified G80

 8/10

 How’s the interior?
 The Electrified G80's interior looks nearly identical to the gas-powered model's, and that's far from a bad thing in most respects.
 The G80 is spacious and the doors open wide, so getting in and out of either row is a nonissue for all but the tallest drivers.
 Space in both rows is excellent, too.
 The rear floor, though, sits higher than in the gas-powered model because of how the battery is mounted, meaning your knees sit a bit higher than you might expect.
 The driver's seat offers tons of adjustment, which makes finding a comfortable position pretty easy.
-That said, some editors felt like the seat didn't sit as low as they'd prefer.
+That said, some editors felt like the seat didn't sit as low as they'd like.

 Outward visibility is sufficient but not outstanding.
 The front and side windows are fairly large, but the rear glass is narrow and the rear pillars are thick.
 We appreciate the G80's blind-spot cameras and surround-view monitor, which help offset the visibility issues.